livdarby/SEB-Project-1/readme.md

 Cabbage Patch Protector uses the same logic priniciples as the original Minesweeper game.

-## Installation Instruction
+## Installation Instructions

-To download and edit the game on your local machine:
+To download this code to your local machine use:
 ```
 git clone git@github.com:livdarby/SEB-Project-1.git
 ```

+Navigate to the index.html and open with Live Server.

 ## Technologies Used